A very basic introduction

 Step 1.Prepare yourself for the journey

-Gather you CG Friendly products, to start you should only need:
+Gather you Curly Girl products, to start you should only need:

-A CG friendly cleanser (like Clever Curl) or a Sulphate free shampoo (all of our shampoos are sulphate free)
+A CG friendly cleanser (like Clever Curl), a Sulphate free shampoo (all of our shampoos are sulphate free) or a Co-wash conditioner (such as EverEscents Fresh Mint Conditioner or Lavender Conditioner)

 A good quality, moisturising and nourishing conditioner like the Clever Curl Rich or Light conditioner